drand/website/docs/operate/drand-cli.md

 - `drand get public <path-to-group.toml>` returns the latest public random value from the group described in `group.toml`.
   You may fetch a specific round instead of the latest by supplying the `--round <round-number>` flag.
 - `drand get private <path-to-group.toml>` sends an encrypted request for private randomness to one of the nodes in `group.toml`.
-- `drand get cokey <path-to-group.toml>` returns the distributed public key shared by all Drand nodes in the `group.toml`.
+- `drand get cokey <path-to-group.toml>` returns the distributed public key shared by all drand nodes in the `group.toml`.

 For full usage information, run `drand get --help`.